 NOTE: An alternative service consumer (i.e. other than the one that requested the creation of the targeted resource) can initiate this request.

 2a.
-Upon success, the AIMLE Server shall update the targeted "AIMLE Client Selection Subscriptions" resource accordingly and respond with either:
+Upon success, the AIMLE Server shall update the targeted "Individual AIMLE Client Selection Subscription" resource accordingly and respond with either:

-- an HTTP "200 OK" status code with the response body containing a representation of the updated "Individual AIMLE Client Selection Subscriptions" resource within the ClientSelSub data structure; or
+- an HTTP "200 OK" status code with the response body containing a representation of the updated "Individual AIMLE Client Selection Subscription" resource within the ClientSelSub data structure; or

 - an HTTP "204 No Content" status code.